 When it comes to headphones, almost anything will do in the beginning.
 You might opt for a sophisticated set later, but don’t spend hundreds of dollars right away.
 The standard Apple headphones that many of us have, or anything that you use to listen to music, is just fine.
-If you decide to buy something, pick up over-the-ear headphones like the Sony MDR 7506.
+If you decide to buy something, pick up over-the-ear headphones.
+Here are our favorite options:

 Additional Podcasting Gear

-Now that we have the essential podcasting gear out fo the way, here’s some additional podcasting gear you may want, but definitely don’t HAVE to have:
+Now that we have the essential podcasting gear out fo the way, here’s some additional podcasting gear you may want, but don’t have to have:

 PEMOTech Microphone POP filter – $9.99 on Amazon

 Every time you say “please” and “thank you” you’re moving a lot of air, and those P and T sounds are harsh to the audio editors and your eventual listeners.
 A POP filter is designed to physically dampen the sound of your plosives, so they’re not quite as drastic in the recording.
 This results in a much smoother sound, without anything harsh for your listeners.

 If you’re in an office or regularly record in the same space, you may opt to permanently mount your mic to your desk.
 A boom mount is a great solution for this, and gets the mic up off the desk, and closer to the level of your mouth.
 This is an important consideration because the vertical alignment (above or below) your mouth will impact the sound of your voice.